Finding Rest in the Christmas Rush

 The thought of rest is one that seems all too elusive in today's lightning-speed culture of news, technology, work, demands of daily duties, children's activities and even church commitments, especially during the holidays.
 It's ironic.
 The reason for the season is Jesus, yet through the holidays, actually setting time aside with Him can feel impossible.

 In Matthew 11:28-30 MSG, it reads “Are you tired?
 Worn out?
 Burned out on religion?
 Come to me.
 Get away with me and you’ll recover your life.
 I’ll show you how to take a real rest.
 Walk with me and work with me—watch how I do it.
 Learn the unforced rhythms of grace.
 I won’t lay anything heavy or ill-fitting on you.
 Keep company with me and you’ll learn to live freely and lightly.”

 With this in mind, let’s try to remember (even during this busy holiday season)to truly embrace and enact what He has perfectly promised us in His Word: rest.
 Here are a few ideas on how to lean into this beautiful promise and stress less during the holidays:

 Celebrate and Reflect Each Day During Advent

-Even before the days get going, turn the technology off and open a devotional book such as Ann Voskamp's Unwrapping the Greatest Gift.
+Even before the days get going, turn the technology off and open a devotional book such as Sherri Gragg's Advent: The Story of Christmas.
 This season might even ignite a new passion in your own desire to usher in His presence even beyond the Christmas season.
 Check out DaySpring’s Advent Section to find more resources, books and devotionals to help guide you through the Advent season.

 Deliberately Plan No-Go Days